 For surfers, the best time to visit Siargao is during these months as the swell and wind conditions will definitely give you the best waves to ride.
 The annual Siargao International Surfing Cup, a watersport competition, is also held every September, which is a good event for those who want to witness the best in the sport compete against each other.

 Travelling by plane to Siargao is the most efficient way to reach the island.
 Siargao's own airport, Sayak Airport, is located in the municipality of Del Carmen and is connected to domestic destinations.
 Cebu Pacific Air, Philippine Airlines, and Skyjet have regular direct flights to Siargao from Manila, Cebu, and Davao.
 It's best to book months in advance, as prices can skyrocket the closer you get to your departure date.

-The Ninoy Aquino International Airport (NAIA) Airport in Luzon would be your jumpoff point if you're connecting flight is in Manila.
+The Ninoy Aquino International Airport (NAIA) in Luzon would be your jumpoff point if your connecting flight is in Manila.
 NAIA is connected to several international destinations in North East and Southeast Asia, Middle East, Oceania, North America, and Europe.
 From NAIA, you can fly directly to Sayak Airport in Siargao.

-You also have the choice to fly to the Mactan-Cebu International airport in the Visayas.
+You also have the choice to fly to the Mactan-Cebu International Airport in the Visayas.
 You can then catch a flight to Siargao Island from there.
 Cebu is closer to Siargao than Manila so travel time is shorter and plane fares are most likely lower.
 Mactan-Cebu airport is connected to 21 international destinations.